docker-finance | modern accounting for the power-user https://evergreencrypto.co/

 The container's per-subprofile metadata file.

-This file contains all your custom metadata and can edited with the edit and analyzed with the meta or root command.
-See Container Configurations for details.
+This file contains all your custom metadata and can edited with the edit and analyzed with the meta or root command (see Meta for details).

 Generate (or update) subprofile's hledger-flow accounts?